 We love working with various coffee roasters, like Keen Coffee or Friedhats.
 The roasters we work with make sure the quality of the coffee is high, and the farmers are paid for the quality they deliver.
 We love to tell you all about what we are brewing at the moment!
 We always have a different option for filter and espresso, and sometimes we have something extra 😉

 Our milk is fully traceable with help from Queens of Dairy .
 Normally we serve milk from Jersey cows, but occasionally we serve some delicious cappuccino’s from Holstein ladies too.
 Also, we try to reduce our waste by making our own yoghurt with the waste from our milk.

 We helped Queens of Dairy make sure the milk pairs amazing with coffee.
 Drinking our cappuccino’s is at your own risk.
-We get a lot of complaints, our regulars don’t like cappuccino’s anywhere else anymore.
+We get a lot of complaints: most of our regulars don’t like cappuccino’s anywhere else anymore…

 We bake all our cakes with the eggs from chickens in de Meije.
 They are incorporated in our mayonaise too.
 We’re pretty jealous on the amount of space they can dance around in, and from what we’ve heard gorgeous nature.
 A lady in our shared office space (the chickens neighbour) delivers these eggs weekly to us (Dankjewel Sandra!!).

 The chocolate we use is produced by Chocolate Tree .
 At Chocolate Tree they know all producers, they work with.
 This makes sure the farmers get a sustainable price for their cocoa and also ensures quality.
 The cocoa is carefully roasted, and made into shaved chocolate, so we can easily melt it into our hot chocolate.
 But we also love to use this in our brownies!